-Houda Bakkali is an award-winning visual creative, expert in visual communication, digital marketing and multimedia design.
+Houda Bakkali is an award-winning visual creative, expert in visual communication & marketing, multimedia & interactive design.
 MORE

 From her studio La Bonita Digital, she works for different companies and institutions, managing different projects, both communications & marketing, as well as multimedia & interactive projects, edTech, digitalization…, She has been collaborated with the Ibero-American Organization for Science, Education and Culture (OEI), developing a project about health and communication which was recognized with the WIS certificate.

 With a long career as a digital creative, in 2008 she published her first digital series called “Africa sweet and Pop”.
 In 2018 the “Beautiful African Woman” projected her onto the international scene, winning prestigious awards such as The New Talent Award at the Festival International Artistes du Monde in Cannes, festival sponsored by the City Hall of Cannes.

 Houda has been honored with awards from the American Illustration (New York), International Motion Award (New York), the New Talent Award at the International Festival Artists of the World in Cannes, London International Creative, Paris Design Award, Creative Quarterly (New York), and for four times the Graphis Silver Award (New York), among others distinctions.
 Likewise, she has been selected by acclaimed TIME magazine for its first NFT drop.